w3com-sas/boom/README.md

 #### Get the manager

-Use Symfony autowiring to retreive the manager :
+Use Symfony autowiring to retrieve the manager :

 ````php
 use W3com\BoomBundle\Service\BoomManager;